pantheon-systems/wp-redis/README.md

 ### How does this work with other caching plugins? ###

 This plugin is for the internal application object cache.
 It doesn't have anything to do with page caches.
 On Pantheon you do not need additional page caching, but if you are self-hosted you can use your favorite page cache plugins in conjunction with WP Redis.

+### How do I disable the persistent object cache for a bad actor? ###

+A page load with 2,000 Redis calls can be 2 full seonds of object cache transactions.
+If a plugin you're using is erroneously creating a huge number of cache keys, you might be able to mitigate the problem by disabling cache persistency for the plugin's group:

+    wp_cache_add_non_persistent_groups( array( 'bad-actor' ) );

+This declaration means use of `wp_cache_set( 'foo', 'bar', 'bad-actor' );` and `wp_cache_get( 'foo', 'bad-actor' );` will not use Redis, and instead fall back to WordPress' default runtime object cache.

 ### How can I contribute? ###